 With the Defender, you’re assured of high quality, almost faultless performance, and great value for your money.
 The net, despite being in the lower price range, efficiently fulfills its duties and if not for the airflow problem, would have been quite close to perfection.

 If you’re not going to be using the net in humid conditions, it’s a great buy; if not, looking for an alternative may be a wise thing to do.

 What Is a Hammock Bug Net?

 A hammock bug net, as the name implies, is a net that acts as a wall between you and bugs.
-There are two types of hammock bug nets - built-in bug nets and standalone bug nets.
+There are two types of hammock bug nets - a built-in bug net and standalone bug nets.

 Built-In Hammock Bug Nets

 Hammocks with bug nets that already come attached fall into the built-in hammock bug net category.
 These hammocks with built-in nets are like cocoons; there’s usually a zipper at the top of the net so that you can lie in your hammock and reach up and zip yourself in.